 Wildlife on Kos is more interesting than the usual lizards and geckos

-When we first arrived on Kos, we weren’t sure what to expect in terms of wildlife, but we hadn’t expected wild peacocks!
+The wildlife on Kos really surprised us when we first arrived here.
+We weren’t sure what to expect in terms of wildlife on Kos, but we hadn’t expected wild peacocks!
 They live in Plaka, which we call “The Hidden Forest” because you can’t see it until you’re in it.
 This is a beautiful and tranquil area, not far from the airport.
 There must be 50+ peacocks living in the forest.

 We were also surprised by just how many wild tortoises roam the island.
 You can find them everywhere – on the beaches, in the mountains and just crossing the road.
 There is one particular area on the mountainside near Pyli where they congregate each May for a certain activity.
 Let’s just say there’s a lot of clonking going on!